Dr. med. Uwe Auf der Strasse

 The Update July 2020 deals with chlamydial infections.
 These can be responsible for some specific symptoms, but they can also cause a disease that resembles in some aspects the symptoms of a chronic active toxoplasmosis.
 Therefore chlamydial infections should be taken in account when the differential diagnosis is performed.
 Fortunately, the usual antibody assays are much more reliable in detecting chlamydia than in detecting toxoplasma.
 A checklist with typical symptoms of chlamydia can be downloaded free of charge.

 The Update December 2020 deals with the fact that according to recent research, Covid-19 weakens our immune system in a certain neuralgic point, and this may in some cases lead to increased toxoplasma activity.
 Currently I know about 4 patients in whom previously mild Toxoplasmosis symptoms worsened significantly after a Covid-19 infection.
-These patients have been treated successfully; the documentation of one of these cases will be available in the course of May 2021 under "Case Studies".
+These patients have been treated successfully; the documentation of one of these cases (case 4) is available course of under "Case reports".